 Next, draw your reader deeper into your future.

-Where are you sitting or standing?
-What are you saying?
-What happens because of what you are saying?
+Don’t stop at the snapshot of your workday.
+What happens next?
 How have you been able to get to this point?
 What is the next goal you want to reach?

-What are your community service activities?
+What are your professional and community service activities?

 How has your family and cultural background influenced who you are today?

 Show yourself with your family in a typical room or event or show yourself alone and missing them.
 Or show yourself with them at a time that was definitive for everyone.
 For example: